-In a Supervisory Control and Data Acquisition (SCADA) system there are a lot of communication between devices.
+In a Supervisory Control and Data Acquisition (SCADA) system, there is a lot of communication between devices.
 These devices are mainly a master station and a Remote Terminal Unit (RTU).
 An RTU accepts commands from master stations to operate control points, set analog output levels, and provide responses.

-In turn, master stations receive status updates, analog readings, and general data from RTUs.
+In turn, master stations receive status updates, analog readings, and general data from RTU boxes.

 Imagine trying to have a conversation with a person that doesn't speak the same language as you.
 If you both don't speak the same language, then there's no effective exchange of information.

-The same thing happens to your equipment, a significant part of any SCADA system involves matching the protocol and communication parameters between connected devices so they can talk to each other.
+The same thing happens to your equipment.
+A significant part of any SCADA network involves matching the protocol and communication parameters between connected devices so they can talk to each other.

 If your devices are not able to communicate with one another correctly, then your monitoring system is useless.
 The real end-goal is preventing network failure and maintaining optimal up-time, however, not just for SCADA sites alone.